dustinfast/aeye_typer/README.md

 3. Machine learning models will be built and trained to infer keystrokes, mouse clicks/scrolls, and cursor location from the EEG and eyetracker data streams.

+4. Machine learning models will be built and trained to improve gaze-to-display-coordinates for the users specific setup.

 Author: Dustin Fast <dustin.fast@hotmail.com>

 ## Setup